 - A proxy firewall (aka application-level gateway) inspects packets at the application layer of the Open Systems Interconnection (OSI) reference model.

-- An NGFW uses a multilayered approach to integrate enterprise firewall capabilities with an intrusion prevention system (IPS) and application control.
+- A Next Generation Firewall (NGFW) uses a multilayered approach to integrate enterprise firewall capabilities with an intrusion prevention system (IPS) and application control.

 When a packet passes through a packet-filtering firewall, its source and destination address, protocol and destination port number are checked.
-The packet is dropped -- it's not forwarded to its destination -- if it does not comply with the firewall's rule set.
+The packet is dropped – meaning not forwarded to its destination – if it does not comply with the firewall's rule set.
 For example, if a firewall is configured with a rule to block Telnet access, then the firewall will drop packets destined for Transmission Control Protocol (TCP) port number 23, the port where a Telnet server application would be listening.